-A company may file a voluntary case under chapter 7 or chapter 11 if the company has a domicile, place of business or property in the United States.
-Such company may also commence a chapter 15 case in the United State for recognition of a judicial or administrative proceeding in a foreign country.
+A company may file a voluntary case under chapter 7 or chapter 11 if the company has a domicile, place of business or any property in the United States.
+The "foreign representative" of such a company may also commence a chapter 15 case in the United States for recognition of judicial or administrative proceedings in a foreign country.